romaintilhac/romaintilhac.github.io/fieldguide.md

 <img src="fieldguide_figures/map-herbeira.png"
 style="max-width: 100%; max-height: 500px; height: auto;"/>

 **Fig_map-Herbeira**.
 Geological map of the Herbeira massif (Tilhac et al. 2016, Tilhac 2017, and references therein) showing (1) sheath-fold deformation cross-cutting lithological contacts and (2) the serpentinized and/or amphibolitized area surrounding the gradual contact between dunites and harzburgites, along the axial surface of the synform.
 Fault lines correspond either to strike-slip faults (continuous lines) or contacts with granulites (thrust patterns).
 Note that the synformal structure of the massif is partly conditionned by the dunite body mapped along the SE boundary of the massif (Puelles et al., 2012).
 Outcrops that support the existence of this dunite are mostly limited to the now inaccessible area of *Mina David*,  open pit mine (*Mina David*) exploited by *Pasek Minerales*.
-The extracted material so-called "dunite HT" (a refractory material used in thermal power plant) indeed yield an homogeneous 37% of MgO (Caballero 2009) consistent with the WR compositions measured in the Cabo Ortegal dunites (Tilhac et al. 2016).
+The extracted material, so-called "dunite HT" (a refractory material used in thermal power plant), is indeed reported with an homogeneous 37% of MgO (Caballero, 2009) consistent with the WR compositions measured in the Cabo Ortegal dunites (Tilhac et al. 2016).

 > Use the JPet version instead.
 Update caption.
 Remove dunite-harzburgite transition to stop 7 and mention in the caption the issue concerning the E dunite lense.